matejpipiska/teaching_programming/README.md

 These documents are mostly supposed to serve as a guideline of topics to be covered, for now, although they might be expanded in the future to cover more detail.

+Some good Tutorial is also found at [official pages of python.org](https://docs.python.org/3/tutorial/index.html)

 ## Agenda

 ### [What is programming?](./01-Programming.md)